-WordPress 5.0 will introduce the new block editor to WordPress.
+WordPress 5.0 introduces the new block editor to WordPress.
 Through a complete revamping and modernization of the WordPress content-editing experience, content will be created as a series of blocks in a brand new interface.

 For WooCommerce store owners and developers, it’s the start of an exciting process that will make large parts of the admin interface easier-to-use, and more dynamic – including customization and management of posts and products.

-The transition to block-based editing will take place incrementally, and WordPress 5.0 has been delayed, but here is what you can look out for when it drops:
+The transition to block-based editing will take place incrementally, but here is what you can look out for:

 The Products block represents stage one of a project we’re affectionately referring to as “Wootenberg”—the preparation of WooCommerce for the arrival of the Gutenberg editor.

 If you’ve missed it, Gutenberg is a brand-new, visually-driven content editor being built for WordPress and scheduled for inclusion in the 5.0 release.
 Read all about it and download the latest version of the Gutenberg feature plugin.

 What is the Products block?

 Essentially, the Products block is a modern version of the Products shortcode, built for the Gutenberg world we’re all soon to move in to.

 The Products block provides an intuitive user interface for inserting products from a variety of sources, then delivers an accurate preview of how that selection will look when published.
 You’ll also be able to fine-tune the appearance of those products by adjusting the layout and ordering.

 Dedicated WordPress users have probably heard about Gutenberg, the revolutionary new editor currently in development as a feature plugin and scheduled for inclusion in WordPress version 5.0.
 It transforms the way we edit content of our WordPress websites by providing a richer “block”-based experience.